-After eating a vegan fried egg at Plant Power in San Diego I was determined to replicate it at home!
-Now, this isn’t anything like the vegan fried egg I ate but it too is completely delicious and it fools the mouth and taste buds, conquering exactly what you’re looking for in a runny egg yolk!
+After eating a vegan fried egg at Plant Power in San Diego, I was determined to replicate it at home!
+Now, this isn’t anything like the vegan fried egg I ate.
+But it’s also completely delicious and it fools the mouth and taste buds, conquering exactly what you’re looking for in a runny egg yolk!

-First off, you’ll need to make the flaky buttermilk biscuits from the hot for food cookbook, Vegan Comfort Classics as well as some tempeh bacon or a veggie bacon of your choice but I think that the meaty tempeh works best in this recipe.
+First off, you’ll need to make the flaky buttermilk biscuits from the hot for food cookbook, Vegan Comfort Classics.
+You’ll also want to make some tempeh bacon or a veggie bacon of your choice, but I think the meaty tempeh works best in this recipe!

 If you’re wondering what kind of dishes I used, these were rentals from a prop house and I knew they were perfect, but here’s something similar you can look for!